Writing client Pamela Dangelmaier says:

 EDITING FOR INDIVIDUALS:

 I specialize in editing nonfiction, but have worked in many genres, including fiction, poetry, and drama.
 I love immersing myself in someone’s imagination or the details of a life and helping the writer clarify and deepen the story and its meaning.
-Here’s a quick checklist that any prose writer can use to assess a project:
+Here’s a link to a quick checklist to assess any prose project:

 MEMOIRS: A SPECIALTY